Harvesting the Future - Rose in Türkiye

 For families, the goal is to create dignified living and working environments.
 This includes access to healthier housing, fair wages, and safe, humane working conditions—rights that should be afforded to every worker, regardless of their profession or location.
 By addressing these interconnected needs, collective action paves the way for a brighter and more equitable future for seasonal agricultural workers and their children.

-In the first two years, the project prioritized developing diverse support and improvement mechanisms for all stakeholders and target groups impacted by working and living conditions in the rose sector.
+From the project’s launch in 2023 through the end of 2025, it addressed multiple thematic areas simultaneously and contributed to resolving key challenges.
 These efforts included establishing child-friendly spaces, providing training and certification, enhancing occupational health and safety, and improving overall living conditions.
 Simultaneously, the project aimed to ensure the sustainability of these initiatives by strengthening local capacity for the years ahead.

-• During the initial two years of the project, a total of 1,676 children out of 2,149 (78%) benefited from access to formal and non-formal education, care services, school stationery, clothing, school meals, and various support activities such as sociocultural trips, psychosocial support activities, and language courses.
+- 2,637 children out of 3,084 (85%) benefited from access to formal and non-formal education, care services, school stationery, clothing, school meals, and various support activities such as sociocultural trips, psychosocial support activities, and language courses.

-• 135 NGO staff including teachers, psychologists, social workers, and outreach staff were mobilized during the harvest periods.
-NGOs in the field carried out psychosocial support activities, and students’ school attendance rate reached 81% in 2024.
+- 189 NGO staff—including teachers, psychologists, social workers, and outreach staff—were mobilized during the harvest periods as of 2025.
+NGOs in the field carried out psychosocial support activities, and students’ school attendance rate reached 73% in 2025.

-• Access to the local education network was improved through multiple initiatives: three classrooms at Tepecik’s local school were furnished with educational equipment, a classroom was set up inside the Saracık community hall, and a building at Saracık Primary School was renovated into a children’s toilet facility.
-Additionally, teachers proficient in Arabic were hired to better support students from diverse backgrounds.
+- Access to the local education network was improved through multiple initiatives: three classrooms at Tepecik’s local school were furnished with educational equipment, a classroom was set up inside the Saracık community hall, and a building at Saracık Primary School was renovated into a children’s toilet facility in 2023 and 2024.
+In 2025, a new concrete child-friendly space was built in the Ardıçlı camp area.
+Senir Primary School was used as a new child-friendly space under the permission and control of the District Ministry of Education.